 Members are recommended to the current governance Chairs by governance members, by members of the campus community, or through a research process to identify potential members who represent a specific unit or group that is not currently represented in the governance membership.
 If specific expertise is desired or required for a particular project of governance, experts are researched and recommended to the governance Chairs.
 After recommendations are considered and research is conducted, committee members are finalized by and recommended to the President of the University by the current IT governance Chairs.

-The IT governance structure is supported by administrative and communications personnel who report to the Chief Information Officer.
+The IT governance structure is supported by strategy, administrative and communications personnel who report to the Chief Information Officer.

 Some decisions and projects may need additional communications due to their scope.
 These communications will be determined on a case-by-case basis.